Canine Malassezia Dermatitis: Symptoms, Cause and Treatment | Probiotic MicroMed

 - Cheilitis/muzzle erythema; these cases often exhibit extreme facial pruritus

-Treatment is with antifungals - the only treatment that is challenging to vets is paronychia whereby removal of the toe-nail is sometimes indicated.
+Veterinarian treatment is with antifungals - the only treatment that is challenging to vets is paronychia whereby removal of the toe-nail is sometimes indicated.